 Starting in August 2019, our team commenced on-page SEO updates and deployments for a local fencing company.
 In particular, the on-page SEO activities focused on creating “town pages” that targeted the cities the client served or wanted to serve.
 These local online marketing activities included deployed optimized town-specific pages, deploying town-specific schema markup, which is backend code that gives Google additional context about your page, and strategic internal linking.
 Since the commencement of the town page deployment from August 2019 thru July 2021 the town pages have amassed 3,429 organic visits to the site or 30% of total organic visits and a 9% contact form submission completion.
 The form fill submission rate beats the overall site submission of 4%, which means the town pages drive highly qualified and interested users that would likely have not found the site otherwise.

 As an added benefit of the high quality leads and increased traffic, town pages create long tail keywords that help improve overall search rankings.
-For example, prior to our team’s SEO initiatives, the site was only ranking for 32 keywords on Page 1 of Google results (August 2019), in the last two years we’ve been able to almost triple this, a 194% increase, in page 1 keywords to a total of 94 keywords ranking on Page 1 (August 2021).
+For example, prior to our team’s SEO initiatives, the site was only ranking for 32 keywords on Page 1 of Google results (August 2019).
+In the last two years we’ve been able to almost triple this, achieving a 194% increase in page 1 keywords to a total of 94 keywords rankings on Page 1 (August 2021).

 In another example of effectively leveraging applicable keywords, our team started working with an exterminator company in April 2020.
 The scope included both technical SEO and on-page SEO content updates to help increase the organic visibility of the site, specifically around the states in which the company provided services: Connecticut, western Massachusetts, Rhode Island and the greater Westchester County in New York.
 For companies that have worked with a variety of agencies in the past, this may not be surprising.
 The site amassed a ton of content, yet little of it was effectively ranking in search results.